What is gonorrhea?

 If you get antibiotic pills, make sure you take them all even if you start to feel better – otherwise the infection might not go away completely.

-How do you keep from getting gonorrhea?
+How can you protect yourself from getting gonorrhea?

 The only method that is 100% effective in preventing STDs is abstinence, but if you’re sexually active, the best way to avoid gonorrhea is to be mutually monogamous with someone who has tested negative for gonorrhea.